Glazelf/TDTCountdown/README.md

-# tdtcountdown
+# TDTCountdown
-awful coding to make a quick countdown
+Some older, awful coding to make a quick countdown for [ThermoDynamic Throwdown](https://i.imgur.com/XO0Jnu8.jpg).

 Should look somewhat like this: